Life in Germany

 What is ZAV?

-The Zentrale Auslands- und Fachvermittlung or ZAV (Central Agency for International and Specialized Services) is a division of the Federal Employment Agency (Bundesagentur für Arbeit, or BA) that supports the international labor market.
-It connects employers in Germany with skilled professionals from abroad and provides tailored services for specific sectors, such as:
+The Zentrale Auslands- und Fachvermittlung or ZAV (Central Agency for International and Specialized Services) is a division of the Federal Employment Agency (Bundesagentur für Arbeit, or BA).
+It supports Germany's international labor market by helping employers recruit qualified professionals from abroad and by providing services for specific industries and employment categories.

 Internships, traineeships, and Ausbildung: ZAV way abroad, Internship in Germany